+Provision to be based on the estimated life of the assets remaining with repayments by annuity instalments of 2% each year.
+The extent of borrowing required to finance the capital programme is not directly linked to any specific projects thus in determining the average life of assets an average of 35 years has calculated for all existing assets as at 31 March 2025.

+Prudential (unsupported) borrowing and expenditure capitalised by direction of the Secretary of State and certain other expenditure classified as capital incurred after 31 March 2025:

-Provision to be based on the estimated life of the asset to be financed from government borrowing with repayments by equal annual instalments.
+Provision to be based on the estimated life of the assets remaining with repayments by annuity instalments of 2% each year.
 The extent of borrowing required to finance the capital programme is not directly linked to any specific projects thus in determining the average life of assets an average of 40 years has been taken as a proxy for the average life of assets.

-Prudential (unsupported) borrowing and expenditure capitalised by direction of the Secretary of State and certain other expenditure classified as capital incurred after 1st April 2008:

-Provision to be based on the estimated life of the asset to be financed by that borrowing, with repayment by equal annual instalments.

-The extent of borrowing required to finance the capital programme is not directly linked to any specific projects thus in determining the average life of assets an average of 40 years has been taken as a proxy for the average life of assets.

 The County Council will also look to take opportunities to use general underspends and oneoff balances to make additional (voluntary) revenue provision where possible to reduce ongoing capital financing costs.
-As at 31 March 2022, the cumulative amount of voluntary MRP paid in advance was £12.0m.
+As at 31 December 2024, the cumulative amount of voluntary MRP paid in advance was £12.0m.